match either 'cat' or 'dog'

 Precedence rules

-There's some tricky situations when using alternation.
-If it is used for testing a match to get true/false against a string input, there is no ambiguity.
-However, for other things like string replacement, it depends on a few factors.
+There are tricky situations when using alternation.
+There is no ambiguity if it is used to get a boolean result by testing a match against a string input.
+However, for cases like string replacement, it depends on a few factors.
 Say, you want to replace either are or spared — which one should get precedence?
 The bigger word spared or the substring are inside it or based on something else?

-In Ruby, the regexp alternative which matches earliest in the input string gets precedence.
-Regexp operator =~ helps to illustrate this concept.
+In Ruby, the alternative which matches earliest in the input string gets precedence.
+The regexp operator =~ is handy to illustrate this concept.

 >> words = 'lion elephant are rope not'